BuiVanHuy001/CodeZone/README.md

 # CodeZone - Online Programming Learning Platform

-CodeZone is a web-based learning platform developed to support students and instructors in teaching and learning programming more effectively.
-Built with Laravel 12 and Livewire 3, CodeZone offers modern features like interactive lessons, auto-graded coding assignments, and role-based course management.
+**CodeZone** is a web-based learning platform designed to support students and instructors in teaching and learning programming more effectively.
+Built with **Laravel 12** and **Livewire 3**, CodeZone offers modern features like interactive lessons, auto-graded coding assignments, and role-based course management.

 ---